letsdodigital/coding-hands-on/dair/curriculum_imaging.md

     -   Be able to name common data augmentation techniques (shearing, rotation, stretching, elastic deformation in medical imaging datasets) (LL2)
     -   Understand how these concepts apply to other types of data (e.g. time-series data) (LL2)
 -   Classifier evaluation
     -   Evaulating models
     -   Describe methods for evaulating regression models (LL2)
     -   Be able to describe important metrics for a classifier (positive/negative predictive value, sensitivity and specificity) (LL2)
     -   Be able to describe the statistical tests needed to evaluate a binary classifier (F1 score, AUC and ROC curves) (LL2)
     -   Be able to give a broad overview of the common metrics that are used with other types of model (softmax for multiclass classifiers, pixel accuracy and intersection over union (IoU) for segmentation) (LL2)

 ## Seminar 2

 By the end of the seminar, clinicians should:

 -   Understand the difference between supervised and unsupervised learning (LL2)
 -   Understand what a loss function is (LL2)
     -   Appreciate that there are a wide variety of optimisers and loss functions that can be used (LL2)
 -   Gain an intuition for how training via backpropagation works via the ball on a hill analogy (LL2)
+    -   Link to 3Blue1Brown videos
-- Gain an intuitive understanding of overfitting vs overfitting using a linear model as an example (LL2)
+-   Gain an intuitive understanding of overfitting vs underfitting using a linear model as an example (LL2)
 -   Model architecture and training
     -   Understand why ML frameworks exist in the Python ecosystem (TensorFlow, PyTorch) and what they allow the user to do (LL2)
     -   Understand the inputs and outputs of a neural network (LL2)